• Home

 For the above states you may be eligible for disability-related income (SSDI, SSI) deductions or credits.
 Federally Adjusted Gross Income (AGI) may also exempt some or all of a recipients taxable portion.

-If you live in a U.S. territory (American Samoa, Guam, Northern Marianas Islands, Puerto Rico, U.S. Virgin Islands) or possession and receive Social Security benefits, your benefits may be taxable. (in addition to any U.S. federal income tax liability.)
+If you live in a U.S. territory (American Samoa, Guam, Northern Marianas Islands, Puerto Rico, U.S. Virgin Islands) or possess and receive Social Security benefits, your benefits may be taxable. (in addition to any U.S. federal income tax liability.)

 • Alabama (no state income tax)